-Stretton State College attemps world record to help fight brain cancer! – 96five Family Radio
+UPDATE: Stretton State College breaks world record to help fight brain cancer! – 96five Family Radio

-The Stretton State College Community is joining together tomorrow morning (quite literally) with charity ‘Hand in Hand’ to attempt the Guinness World Record for the longest chain of people clasping wrists – all to raise money to help fight brain cancer.
+The Stretton State College Community has joined together this morning (quite literally) with charity ‘Hand in Hand’ to attempt the Guinness World Record for the longest chain of people clasping wrists – all to raise money to help fight brain cancer.

-The Guinness World Record attempt will take place tomorrow morning and Ken, Nicky & Steve will be broadcasting all the excitement of the morning as they take the 96five School Excursion on the road – bringing you all the updates as they happen.
+The Guinness World Record attempt took place this morning, and we have some great news – they broke the record!

 Hand in Hand – the charity behind the Guinness World Record is a 100% volunteer based, not-for-profit who provides support to families, adults and children affected by brain cancer and brain tumours.
 They raise awareness and funds to help find a cure.
 All proceeds raised will go towards funding a children’s book on the Brain tumour journey from diagnosis to treatment through a gold coin donation for all participants.

-Anyone can be a part of the Guinness World Record attempt – if you want to be involved you must arrive no later than 8.00am to collect your wrist band.
-The World record will start 8.45am and you must clasp wrists with another person until you are notified to release .
-The event will be videoed as evidence.

-Who holds the current Guinness World Record?
+Who held the previous Guinness World Record?

-The longest chain of people clasping wrists consists of 2,950 participants and was achieved by Telenor Pakistan employees and Beaconhouse School System students in Islamabad, Pakistan, on 29 September 2016.
+The longest chain of people clasping wrists consisted of 2,950 participants and was achieved by Telenor Pakistan employees and Beaconhouse School System students in Islamabad, Pakistan, on 29 September 2016.

 The attempt was organised to celebrate Telenor’s 5th Customer First Day and to promote safe internet usage and stop digital bullying.